exercism/c/concepts/storage-class-specifiers/about.md

 An `auto` variable has memory allocated for it, _but with no default value_, when its block is entered.
 An exception is for variable length arrays (VLAs.)
 A VLA's allocation happens where it is declared or defined in its block and ends when its block is exited.
-An `auto` variable can be intialized by any valid expression.
+An `auto` variable can be initialized by any valid expression.

 ## static (the storage specifier not to be confused with the static linkage type)